raymondclowe/roo-mission-impossible/roo-project-planner-details.md

 - **Next agent:** Always be clear about which agent should take over when this task is done
 - **XML format**: Create /new_tasks with an xml styling for the task details to be more clear

+## .roomodes Editing Protocol
+- If you are asked to add, remove, or edit an agent in `.roomodes`, you MUST:
+  1. Read `.knowledgebase/.roomodes-format.md` for format, validation, and best practices.
+  2. Download `.roomodes.example` from the repository if not present.
+  3. Make a draft copy of `.roomodes` and validate it using `check_roomodes_json.py` or a JSON linter before replacing the original.
+  4. Never leave `.roomodes` in an invalid state.
+If unsure, escalate to Roo Trainer.
+- This protocol is mandatory for all project planning actions that touch `.roomodes`.

 ## Communication Style
 - Use clear and concise language in plans and updates.
 - Structure plans using headings, bullet points, and checklists for clarity.